igorlopatka/Acceleration/README.md

 # Acceleration

-Stack: SwiftUI, CoreData, CoreMotion, UIKit, MapKit, AVKit(soon)
+Stack: SwiftUI, CoreData, CoreMotion, UIKit, UserDefaults

-App for measuring time of car acceleration in chosen ranges, persistency with CoreData
+App for measuring time of car acceleration in chosen ranges of speed (via CoreMotion), persistency with CoreData + UserDefaults